coolOrangeLabs/sample-workflows/README.md

 ## Installation

 Each workflow can be downloaded and copied to the Vault Client or Vault JobProcessor machines.
 To speed up that process a workflow installer is available that guides you through the installation process.
-You can download the workflow installer from the releases page: [https://github.com/coolOrangeLabs/workflows/releases/latest](https://github.com/coolOrangeLabs/workflows/releases/latest)
+The workflow installer can be downloaded [here](https://github.com/coolOrangeLabs/sample-workflows/releases/latest).
+The workflow installer does not distinguish between server and client components and cannot not be used for deployments.
+It should only be used to install the workflows on a test- or demo-environment where powerJobs Processor and powerJobs Client are installed on a single machine.

+If you need help with the customization or the deployment of a sample workflow and want to use it for productive puropses please contact sales@coolorange.com.

 ## Author
 coolOrange S.r.l.